FrederikAlbrechtsen/algorithms/README.md

 # Algorithms

-Implementation of different algorithms from Introduction to Algorithms (CLRS)
+Implementation of different sorting algorithms from Introduction to Algorithms (CLRS) done back in 2019.

 <!-- CONTRIBUTING -->
 ## Contributing